Zuehlke/robo-challenge/README.md

-# robo-challenge
+# Zühlke RoboChallenge

-This is the official repository for the Robo Challenge Hackathon.
+This is the official repository for the Zühlke RoboChallenge Hackathon.

 ## The Challenge